Pediatric Abusive Head Trauma CE for Kentucky Nurses

 Children with special needs—including those born prematurely and/or having developmental delays and/or disabilities—are at higher risk for AHT.
 A lack of understanding of premature infant development may lead to additional frustration, stress, decreased tolerance, and resentment among caregivers.
 Since premature infants have a higher rate of disabilities than full-term infants, their risk is even greater.

-Infants experiencing neonatal abstinence syndrome (NAS) are at particular risk for child abuse, including abusive head trauma, due to the irritability and excessive crying that result from withdrawal from substance addiction.
-This can last for weeks and months, making such babies difficult to care for (Kentucky Department of Public Health, 2013).
+Infants experiencing neonatal abstinence syndrome (NAS) (i.e., babies in withdrawal) are at particular risk for child abuse, including abusive head trauma, due to the irritability and excessive crying that result from withdrawal from substance addiction.
+This can last for weeks and months, making such babies difficult to care for (KY CHFS, 2018a).

 - A history of previous child abuse